marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Egress-Only Internet Gateway: for IPv6 only as all addresses are public by default, this is stateful, must create a custom route `::/0`, to use instead of NAT IPv4.
 - NAT Gateway is AWS managed, versus NAT Instance which a simple EC2 instance acting as a NAT.
 Gateway is high available in the AZ, not the NAT Instance.
 - Transit Gateway: AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 Transit Gateway acts as a highly scalable cloud router—each new connection is made only once.
 Transit Gateway is a Regional resource and can connect thousands of VPCs within the same AWS Region.
+- VPC Lattice: application layer service that consistently connects, monitors, and secures communications between your services.

 ### Enhanced networking